wp-plugins/sucuri-scanner/readme.txt

 Stable tag:1.1.2
 Tested up to: 3.2.1

 Get free Sucuri SiteCheck scan results directly in your WordPress dashboard.
-The best way to know if your site is infected with malware or blacklist by Google, in the click of a button.
+The best way to know if your site is infected with malware or blacklist by Google, all with the click of a button.

 == Description ==